Start building today!

 Package prepared foodstuffs

-Teaches the skills and knowledge required to package and label prepared foodstuffs for storage and transportation.
+This unit teaches you the skills and knowledge required to package and label prepared foodstuffs for storage and transportation.
+It requires the ability to check the quality of food and select correct packaging materials.

 Prepare and Serve Cheese

-Teaches how to safely use commercial kitchen equipment to prepare a range of cheese products, including milk-based products from cows, sheep, goats or buffalo, or alternatives such as soy.
+This unit teaches you how to safely use commercial kitchen equipment to prepare a range of different food types, within general food preparation tasks in hospitality and catering organisations.
+Cheeses may include milk-based products from cows, sheep, goats or buffalo, or alternatives such as soy.
+They may be traditional, contemporary or specialist and may be locally produced or imported.

 Prepare Asian salads

-Teaches the skills and knowledge required to prepare salads, including sauces, dressings and accompaniments for national and regional Asian cuisines.
+This unit teaches you the skills and knowledge required to prepare salads, including sauces, dressings and accompaniments for national and regional Asian cuisines.
+It requires the ability to select and prepare ingredients, and to use relevant equipment and cookery methods.

 Prepare vegetable, fruit, eggs and farinaceous dishes